-The Samoyed originates from Siberia and was used by the Samoyede people to herd reindeer, hunt and pull sledges across the tundra.
-The dogs were very close to their owners, would protect them from predators and sleep with the family to keep them warm in the frozen climate.
-In the late 19th/early 20th century, the breed was being used in Polar expeditions and soon became known outside Siberia.
-They are from the Spitz family of dogs.
+The Samoyed gets its name from the Samoyede people from Siberia, Russia.
+They were used by this tribe to herd reindeer, hunt and pull sledges across the barren terrain.
+These dogs would form very close bonds with their owners, sleeping by them at night to protect them from any potential dangers and to keep them warm during the cold winter nights.
+By the late 19th/early 20th century, the breed was being used in Polar expeditions and was becoming known outside of its home region of Siberia.
+They are classed as a Spitz.

-Samoyeds have a gentle and dependable temperament.
-They are sociable dogs who enjoy meeting other dogs and new people.
-Calm indoors but happy to charge around playfully when given the chance for a game.
+Samoyeds are gentle, dependable, sociable dogs and enjoy meeting other dogs and people.
+Calm and placid indoors, they are nevertheless happy to run around when given the chance for an energetic game.

 - Status: Common